 Here in Wisconsin, Aaron Rogers is a quarterback for the Green Bay Packers.
 He has broken both his left and his right collarbone.
 One he had surgically repaired, the other he did not, but both times he broke it he did not need to wait twelve weeks to return back to the field.
-Although, three months is about the time before you are able to run full speed or push your new bunionless foot, so keep that into consideration.
+Three months is about the time before you are able to run full speed or push your new bunionless foot, so keep that in mind.

 Will you have to take three months off after bunion surgery?

-The bunion surgeries that take the longest recovery, with the longest period of non-weigh bearing in a cast are traditional bunion surgeries – typically ones that involve fusing a joint, like a Lapidus bunionectomy or a MPJ fusion.
+Traditional open-foot bunion surgery comes with the longest recovery and the longest non-weight-bearing period in a big hard cast that you can’t get wet.
+The longest are typically procedures that involve fusing a joint, like a Lapidus bunionectomy or a MPJ fusion.

-I would say that the average time off of your feet after these procedures is six weeks, and then protected weight bearing for an additional six weeks after that in a walking boot.
-The recovery is long because the screws need time to heal into the bone, so the bone heals correctly.
-If you do too much, then the bones can shift and heal incorrectly, which can require an additional surgery with bone grafts that are taken from your hip, leg or heel bone.
+I would say that the average time off of your feet after an open-foot procedures is six weeks, and protected weight bearing in a walking boot for an additional six weeks after that.
+The recovery is long because the bone needs time to heal around the hardware and incorporate it into the skeletal structure.
+If the bones shift before healing is complete, additional “bone grafting” surgery might be required.

 You are not waiting for the bones to heal, but rather just the small skin incision.
-A lot of times, in addition to shaving the bump off of the bone, I create a small fracture in the the two bones that make up your bunion.
-When we make these small fractures in the bone, we can realign the joint or shift the bones into a better position, which gets rid of your bunion.
-Because we don’t filet open your skin and expose the entire bone we are able to use your body’s natural tissues to help keep everything stable and in alignment.
+A lot of times, in addition to shaving the bump off of the bone, I create a small cut in the the two bones that make up your bunion, allowing us to realign the joint or shift the bones into a more natural position.
+Because we minimize damage to the surrounding soft tissues, they are able to maintain stability and alignment.

-We then use a soft cast to keep things stable for up to four weeks.
-It is important to take it easy after the first four weeks of bunion surgery.
-We suggest you ice and elevate your foot and allow time to let your body get used to your new foot.
-Luckily, you can maintain most upper body workouts and can stay active on a recumbent bike or the elliptical machine a week or two after surgery.
+We then use a soft cast for external stabilization, for up to four weeks.
+Although you can walk, it is important to take it easy after the first four weeks of bunion surgery.
+We suggest you ice your foot and elevated it when possible.
+You can maintain most upper body workouts and can stay active on a recumbent bike or the elliptical machine a week or two after surgery, as the doctor permits.

 At the four-week mark, we normally take an x-ray and our patients are in a tennis shoe or some other roomy, stable shoe for two to four weeks until they can start wearing shoes without barring any swelling.

 Is it time for you to fix your bunion?
-Give us a call today and come check it out!
+Give us a call today and let’s schedule an appointment.